-A: Recent fluctuations in the amount of the fuel surcharge on your invoice may be tied to changes in the EIA/DOE index.
+A: .
+No changes to the fuel surcharge calculation has occurred since May 2013.
 Also in May 2013, we increased our fuel surcharge from .062% to .069% for every penny above our $.95/gallon baseline fuel rate.
 We made this change to allow us to recover the cost of diesel and other hydrocarbon based fuels and products that we use above the revenue attributable to our baseline fuel rate.

 Q: Why is there a fuel surcharge when the cost of fuel is less than what it was when my contract began or was renewed?

 A: Our service rates contemplate a $.95/gallon baseline fuel rate, which we selected when we first implemented a fuel surcharge.
 Given ever changing fuel prices, the fact that we have many existing customers and are constantly renewing existing customers and adding new customers, we believe employing a fuel surcharge that uses a historical baseline rate is the best approach, as it results in a uniform fuel surcharge that can be calculated by our customers by referring to the WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge.

 Q: What does the environmental charge component cover?